suyuan32/simple-admin-doc/src/guide/basic-config/env_setting.md

   ImgHeight: 80 # captcha image height

 DatabaseConf:
-  Type: mysql # support mysql and postgres
+  Type: mysql # support mysql, postgres, sqlite3
   Host: "127.0.0.1" # change to your own mysql address
   Port: 3306
   DBName: simple_admin # database name, you can set your own name
   Username: root # username
   Password: "123456" # password
   MaxOpenConn: 100 # the maximum number of opened connections in the  connection pool
   SSLMode: disable # in postgresql, disable or require
+# DBPath: /home/data/sqlite.db # Database Path, you must set it when you use sqlite3.

 # casbin rule
 CasbinConf: